theochem/horton/doc/user_other_integration_grids.rst

 atomic integral is then computed on a grid in a spherical coordinate system centered on the nucleus of the corresponding atom.
 This atomic grid is typically a product grid, where different one-dimensional radial grids are possible, and the Lebedev-Laikov grids are always used for the angular part.
-Putting all these together, one can always approximate the numerical integration as follows:
+Putting all these together, you can always approximate the numerical integration as follows:

 .. math::